 - opportunities to have vaulted ceilings and rooflights throughout the main living areas, creating spacious, light-filled interiors

-How to Separate Living and Sleeping Spaces
+How do You Keep Living and Sleeping Spaces Separate?

 There are various ways you can tackle this, depending on the shape of the building:

 - Linear buildings [such as longhouses] will have a corridor running down one length of the building, with all the bedrooms leading off.
 Have the master bedroom at the end of the corridor for ultimate privacy

 - L, H and U-shaped floorplans help to separate public and private spaces.
 When separating the living and sleeping accommodation, you can do it in blocks, with a door between the two to keep the public and private areas separate

 - You could choose to centre the open plan family space and bookend this with the master bedroom on one side and guest bedrooms on the other

 Your architect or designer will be able to work up a floorplan which works for you, while also factoring in privacy and practicality.

 Being all on one levels makes it important to break up the façade of a bungalow.
 Using several cladding materials instead of just one can provide interest and help break up the building.
 Highlighting gables and projecting elements with contrasting materials also works well.